-According to English Heritage, which manages the site about 90 miles southwest of London, early references have been found in the mid 12th century writings of Henry of Huntingdon, a Lincoln clergyman who wrote a history of England.
+That's the best part of a story that goes all the way back to the earliest speculation about the mysterious monument.
+According to English Heritage which, together with The National Trust, manages the site about 90 miles southwest of London, early references have been found in the mid 12th century writings of Henry of Huntingdon, a Lincoln clergyman who wrote a history of England.

-Calling the site Stanenges, he wrote of stones of "wonderful size...erected after the manner of doorways, so that doorway appears to have been raised upon doorway; and no one can conceive how such great stones have been so raised aloft, or why they were built there."
+He called the site Stanenges and wrote of stones of "wonderful size...erected after the manner of doorways, so that doorway appears to have been raised upon doorway; and no one can conceive how such great stones have been so raised aloft, or why they were built there."

 How Was Stonehenge Built and By Whom?